James R. Davila and Richard Bauckham, eds. Old Testament Pseudepigrapha, vol. 2: More Noncanonical Scriptures

 • The Acts of Thomas and His Wonderworking Skin, Jonathan Holste and Janet E. Spittler

 There is only one example of an epistle in part three of the volume, The Epistle of Pelagia, translated by Slavomír Čéplö.
 As Burke comments in the introduction to the volume, this is an epistle in name only since it was associated with the Acts of Paul when it was first published in 1904.
 The Epistle of Pelagia alludes to Thecla and includes the story of Paul baptizing a lion (ch.
 2).
 This lion appears in chapter 6 when Paul is sent to the arena.
 After Paul and the lion pray and worship together, they are released.
-Pelagia is a daughter of a king who converts after hearing Paul’s preaching, divorces her husband and narrowly avoids martyrdom.
+Pelagia is the daughter of a king who converts after hearing Paul’s preaching, divorces her husband, and narrowly avoids martyrdom.

 Part four follows the traditional practice of calling anything with Revelation-like visions an “apocalypse.”